AISemanticsStudy/lmpm/README.md

 The primary goal of LMPM is to enable building AI-like systems with fine-grained control in inductive bias while greatly clamping the complicity in manually implement computation and communication.
 LMPM is revolutionary in the sense that it pushes the inductive bias to a first-class citizen in programming, and it is designed not just for current generation of DL but also provide the tools for future generations.
+LMPM might sounds over-promising, and frivolously so, because it operates at a much higher level of abstraction than any other programming languages, and operates at such a high volume of data and computation capacity.
+With that being said, we don't intend to make LMPM a general-purpose programming language.
+Instead, LMPM is designed to be a domain-specific language for building AI-like systems.

 LMPM is a faithful implementation of the actor model but it operates at latent message passing between latten objects as senders and receivers instead of human-hard-coded state machine.